JavierLopatin/Python-Remote-Sensing-Scripts/README.md

 # Python-Remote-Sensing-Scripts
-### A set of python scripts for remote sensing processin
+### A set of python scripts for remote sensing processing